YunoHost/doc/ssh.md

 ## Which users?

-Only the admin user can log in to YunoHost ssh server.
+By default, only the admin and root users can log in to YunoHost ssh server.

 YunoHost's users created via the administration interface are managed by the LDAP directory.
-By default, they can not connect via SSH for security reasons.
+By default, they can't connect via SSH for security reasons.
 See [here](https://forum.yunohost.org/t/ssh-disconnects-after-successful-login/256/10) if you absolutely want some users to have SSH access enabled.

 ## Security and SSH